Finding the Fall Color Pop

 But color changes also depend on tree health, local weather, environmental factors like drought or increased moisture, elevation and latitude.

 So many factors can make a leaf-peeping adventure tough to schedule.
 Your favorite spot one year can turn out to be a disappointment the next.
 Be flexible, adventurous and stick to the easier-to-predict leaf factors — such as elevation, latitude and stand health — when planning an outing.

 Healthy trees are critical for aspens to display strong colors and retain leaves later into the fall.
 The more robust an aspen stand is, the more attractive its colors will be.
 Unhealthy aspen stands are less likely to have vibrant colors.

-According to the United States National Arboretum, a wetter growing season followed by a dry, sunny autumn with cool but frost-free nights results in the brightest fall colors.
+According to the United States National Arboretum, a wet growing season followed by a dry, sunny autumn with cool, frost-free nights results in the brightest fall colors.